albertattard/java-boot-camp/docs/09-generics/05-variance.md

 }
 ```

 The above is quite annoying as `Circle` is a `Shape` and thus the above should work.
-Before we continue ranting, let consider a different example.
+Before we continue ranting about this, let's consider a different example using arrays.

 {% include custom/compile_but_throws.html e="ArrayStoreException" %}